 USE DRY / WAX LUBE

 We understand that most people are busy and / or lazy to degrease, clean, and lube their chain like every few hundreds kilometres.
 Here’s our tips to minimise the boring and tedious cleaning part, use wax lube or dry lube.
 Dry / wax lube will solidify after application hence attracting less sands and dirt.
 Typically, wax and dry lube has shorter intervals in between applications.
 But you’ll save a lot time from not needing to clean your whole drivetrain for hours.
-That’s what we use on our leisure bikes, because we’re too lazy to do extra cleaning that we don’t get paid LOL.
+We use Finish Line Wax lube on our leisure bikes, because we’re too lazy to do extra cleaning that we don’t get paid LOL.

 No matter how much tender, love and care you throw in to your chain, there will be a time that you’ll have to clean your chain.
 If you’re doing everything right, you should be cleaning the chain less than 2 times a year.
 When the time comes, please clean the whole drivetrain for the sake of sanity.
 Yes that includes your chain, front derailleur, rear derailleur, chain rings, and sprocket cassette.
 Our lazy staff tried to clean the chain only, and found out the hard way that the dirt and grime from other parts migrated back to the chain in like 5 minutes.

 The best part about cleaning your whole drivetrain is, you don’t need expensive products that other websites / guides suggest that you’ll need.
-From our 5 years experience, the best products of cleaning drivetrain are : diesel fuel (yes the one they put it in the truck), WD-40 (yes it’s the fastest degreaser, and it evaporates fast enough, but costlier than diesel fuel), toothbrushes (the cheaper the better the harder the better), and some torn clothes or jeans or whatever.
+From our 5 years experience, the best products of cleaning drivetrain are : diesel fuel (yes the one they put it in the truck), WD-40 (yes it’s the fastest degreaser, and it evaporates fast enough, but costlier than diesel fuel), toothbrushes (the cheaper the better the harder the better, the free one from hotels that bleeds your gum is the best), and some torn clothes or jeans or whatever.
+Some people use gasoline to clean the chain, it’s as effective but it’s highly flammable.
+Burning down your house when you try to clean your chain?
+Priceless!
+Just use diesel guys, it’s much safer compared to gasoline as it’s pressure ignited.

 For chain, we highly recommend you to take the whole chain out for cleaning.
 Just dip the whole chain in a container (500ml water bottle works fine too) and pour diesel fuel just enough to cover the chain.
 Give the container a good shake until the diesel fuel turn black, replace with new diesel fuel and repeat the process, until there’s no visible sands or dirt coming out of it.